 The Waving Girl Statue, African American Monument, 1996 Olympic Cauldron, and the World War II Monument (aka: “Cracked Earth”) are also located on River Street.

-The far west end of River Street is considered part of Savannah’s “Entertainment District”, and it’s loaded with bars, restaurants, and shops.
+The Plant Riverside District is located at the far west end of the waterfront.
+It’s considered part of Savannah’s “Entertainment District” and is loaded with bars, restaurants, and shops.

 Factors Walk